STOIE/recipes/recipes/sausage/README.md

 #### Method

-1. Mix all the ingredients thoroughly, recommended in stand mixer.
+1. Mix all the ingredients thoroughly, recommended in a stand mixer.
 1. Make the sausages with a 36mm casing (natural hog preferred), recommend using a sausage stuffer with 25mm horn.
 1. Should then be smoked for about 2-3 hours at 225 deg F (107 deg C), internal target temp 155 deg F (68 deg C).
 1. Once done, remove and place into an ice-bath for 20 minutes.